 Debugging Missing @key Fields in Apollo Federation v2

-Always begin troubleshooting by capturing the exact composition error.
-Run the following command against your local schema files:
+Always begin by capturing the exact composition error against your local schemas:

 rover supergraph compose --config supergraph.yaml